-Our articles require us to have seven directors on our Board, subject to any ordinary resolution passed by shareholders.
-Sinopec is also subject to certain regulatory requirements to have a certain percentage of "Canadian" directors as well as a certain number of directors who are "independent" within the meaning of NI 58-101.
+Our articles provide that the number of directors may be set by an ordinary resolution passed by shareholders; that number is currently set to six.
+Sinopec Canada is also subject to certain regulatory requirements to have a certain percentage of "Canadian" directors as well as a certain number of directors who are "independent" within the meaning of NI 58-101.

-For a director to be considered independent, the Board must determine that the director does not have any material relationship with Sinopec, either directly or indirectly, which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
+For a director to be considered independent, the Board must determine that the director does not have any material relationship with Sinopec Canada, either directly or indirectly, which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.

 The Board has determined that Messrs.
-Balloch and Laffin are "independent" for the purposes of Sinopec's Corporate Governance practices and applicable regulatory standards.
+Balloch and Laffin are "independent" for the purposes of Sinopec Canada's Corporate Governance practices and applicable regulatory standards.
 In determining that Messrs.
-Balloch and Laffin are independent and do not have any material relationship with Sinopec, either directly or indirectly, which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment, the Board has affirmatively determined that Messrs.
+Balloch and Laffin are independent and do not have any material relationship with Sinopec Canada, either directly or indirectly, which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment, the Board has affirmatively determined that Messrs.
 Balloch and Laffin:

-- are not and have not been within the past three years an employee or executive officer (and no immediate family member of the director is or has been within the past three years an executive officer) of Sinopec; - have not received (and no immediate family member of the director has received) more than Cdn. \$75,000 per year in direct compensation from Sinopec, other than director and committee fees and other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service) during any 12-month period within the past three years; - are not a current partner or employee of PricewaterhouseCoopers LLP, our external auditors, nor within the past three years have been a partner or employee of PricewaterhouseCoopers LLP who personally worked on Sinopec's audit during that time (and no immediate family member of the director is a current partner of PricewaterhouseCoopers LLP or is a current employee of PricewaterhouseCoopers LLP who participates in that firm's audit, assurance, or tax compliance practice or within the past three years was a partner or employee of PricewaterhouseCoopers LLP who personally worked on Sinopec's audit during that time); - are not and have not been within the past three years (and no immediate family member of the director is or has been within the past three years) employed as an executive officer of another company where any of Sinopec's present executive officers at the same time serve or have served on that other company's compensation committee; and - are not and have not been an executive officer or an employee (and no immediate family member of the director is or has been an executive officer) of an entity that has made payments to, or received payments from, Sinopec for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of US \$1,000,000 or 2% of such other entity's consolidated gross revenues.
+- are not and have not been within the past three years an employee or executive officer (and no immediate family member of the director is or has been within the past three years an executive officer) of Sinopec Canada; - have not received (and no immediate family member of the director has received) more than Cdn. \$75,000 per year in direct compensation from Sinopec Canada, other than director and committee fees and other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service) during any 12-month period within the past three years; - are not a current partner or employee of PricewaterhouseCoopers LLP, our external auditors, nor within the past three years have been a partner or employee of PricewaterhouseCoopers LLP who personally worked on Sinopec Canada's audit during that time (and no immediate family member of the director is a current partner of PricewaterhouseCoopers LLP or is a current employee of PricewaterhouseCoopers LLP who participates in that firm's audit, assurance, or tax compliance practice or within the past three years was a partner or employee of PricewaterhouseCoopers LLP who personally worked on Sinopec Canada's audit during that time); - are not and have not been within the past three years (and no immediate family member of the director is or has been within the past three years) employed as an executive officer of another company where any of Sinopec Canada's present executive officers at the same time serve or have served on that other company's compensation committee; and - are not and have not been an executive officer or an employee (and no immediate family member of the director is or has been an executive officer) of an entity that has made payments to, or received payments from, Sinopec Canada for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of US \$1,000,000 or 2% of such other entity's consolidated gross revenues.

-2023 Board Meetings
+2024 Board Meetings

-There were four meetings of the Board of Sinopec Daylight in 2023.
+There were four meetings of the Board of Sinopec Canada in 2024.

-Members 2023 Meeting Attendance
+Members 2024 Meeting Attendance

-Xue Weisong (Chairman) 3/4
+Xue Weisong (Chairman) (1) 1/1

+Xu Wenbin (Chairman) (2) 2/3

-Michael Laffin (1) 4/4
+Michael Laffin (3) 4/4

-Howard Balloch (1) 4/4
+Howard Balloch (3) 4/4

 Chen Guangjun 4/4

-Tan Xiaoping 0/4
+Tan Xiaoping (4) 0/2

 Ge Rui 4/4

-Liu Renjing 4/4
+Liu Renjing 3/4